saianudeepm/learn/doc/angular/intro.md

 	export class UserComponent implements OnInit {

+	  // Defines a model with static typing on the field types
 	  // Defines a model with static typing on the field types name:string;  // name is type string
-	  userNum:number;  // userNum is type number
+	  age:number;  // age is type number
+	  email:string; //email is a string
+	  address:Address; // address is of type Address hobbies:string[]; // hobbies is a string array hello:any; // hello can accept any type of data

 	  constructor() {
-	    this.name = "heyllo"; //`this` refers to itself.
+	    this.name = "heyllo"; //`this` refers to itself. this.address = {
+	      street: "street1",
+	      city: "san francisco",
+	      state: "CA"
+	  }

     //so this.name means name inside of itself
   }

 	  ngOnInit() { //Life cycle method
 	  }